necusjz/splatbot/README.md

-# splatbot
+# Splatoon Bot
-Automate plotting detailed posts in [Splatoon](https://en.wikipedia.org/wiki/Splatoon) wirelessly based on BlueZ, and optimize its efficiency by treating the process as a variant of Traveling Salesman Problem (TSP).
+Automate plotting posts in [Splatoon](https://en.wikipedia.org/wiki/Splatoon) based on BlueZ, and optimize its efficiency via Traveling Salesman Problem (TSP).

 ## Installation
 [BlueZ](http://www.bluez.org/) is a Bluetooth protocol stack included with the official Linux kernel distributions.
 If you have a Linux machine with a Bluetooth connection, then things become easier: